 -Open Spring / Open Coil / Continuous Coil Mattresses

 At first glance, this type of mattress seems a great deal like a pocket spring mattress.
 However, the thing that sets these mattresses apart is their internal structure.
 There is typically a wire rim that defines the overall shape of the mattress, and a series of springs separating the ‘top’ and ‘bottom’ surfaces.
-The springs are made very differently, and are usually all coiled from one continuous piece of wire.
+The springs are made very differently and are usually all coiled from one continuous piece of wire.
 This cuts down on mechanical failure as there are fewer welded joints to fail.

 Overall, this type is most notable for its lightness and value for money.
-They are easy to turn over, even for older customers, but the lighter internals do not provide as much support as many other mattress types.
+They are easy to turn over, even for older customers, but the lighter internals does not provide as much support as many other mattress types.
 These see frequent use in children’s beds, as they are inexpensive and easy to replace, and provide plenty of support for smaller people.

 These mattresses do not rely on springs at all, but rather the natural resiliency of latex foam.
 This type of mattress is made of only one material throughout, which makes them extremely durable.
 A latex mattress should last for years, or even decades.
-They are also highly breathable, and prevent overheating even on hot summer nights.
+They are also highly breathable and prevent overheating even on hot summer nights.

-However, they are fairly heavy, and can be difficult for some users to turn over.
-Even high quality latex mattresses can be over-firm for some people’s tastes, and lower quality models can show their wear by forming lumps and / or dents over time.
+However, they are fairly heavy and can be difficult for some users to turn over.
+Even high-quality latex mattresses can be over-firm for some people’s tastes, and lower-quality models can show their wear by forming lumps and/or dents over time.

 -Memory Foam Mattresses

 However, there are a few downsides.
 Memory foam mattresses are much warmer than latex mattresses, and that can sometimes be uncomfortable, especially in the summer.
-This type of mattress is also typically very heavy, and its lack of structure makes it a ‘dead weight’ which is difficult to move.
+This type of mattress is also typically very heavy, and its lack of structure makes it a ‘dead weight’ that is difficult to move.

 -What About Mattress Firmness?

-Each of the types of mattresses above are available in different levels of firmness.
-This is important, as the level of firmness you select can have a higher impact on the quality of your sleep than the type or construction of the mattress, at least in the short term.
+Each of the types of mattresses above is available in different levels of firmness.
+This is important, as the level of firmness you select can have a higher impact on the quality of your sleep than the type of construction of the mattress, at least in the short term.
 With that in mind, here are the basic levels of firmness, and the types of sleepers who prefer them: